MicrosoftDocs/powerquery-docs/powerquery-docs/sdk-testframework/7-pipeline.md

 # Power Query SDK test framework part 7 - Pipeline guide

-This multi-part reference covers the setup and running of a standard suite of tests for Power Query connector developers.
-The reference is meant to be done sequentially to ensure that your environment is set up for testing your custom connector.
+This multi-part reference covers the set-up and running of a standard suite of tests for Power Query connector developers.
+The reference is meant to be done sequentially to ensure that your environment is set-up for testing your custom connector.

 This guide provides you with the steps that are needed for setting up a pipeline for the Power Query SDK test framework.